shway0/Gpt/STATE.md

 - Multiple perspective approach with chapters focusing on different characters
 - Institutional conflict between Order doctrine and empirical evidence
 - Personal loyalty versus empirical truth as an emerging theme
+- Observation versus intervention as a philosophical question (through the Silent Choir)